-In the event that a student is unable to attend class due to extenuating circumstances such as illness, or emergencies, the student shall notify the instructor as soon as possible.
+In the event that a student is unable to attend class due to extenuating circumstances such as illness, or emergencies, the student shall notify the instructor prior (via email) to the start of class.
 Students must provide documentation regarding the absence (i.e. doctor's note).
-Failure to notify instructor of an absence could result in a full letter grade reduction for the final grade in the course.
+Failure to notify the instructor of an intended absence could result in a full letter grade reduction for the final grade in the course.
 Three or more absences without notification or documentation will result in a failing grade for the course.
 Tardiness (more than 15 minutes after class begins) will count as a half absence.
 All decisions regarding approved or accepted requests for absence from class shall be at the discretion of the instructor.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.